mghpcsim/rtd-nese/docs/source/index.rst

-Funding for creation of NESE was provided by the NSF Data Infrastructure Building Blocks (DIBBs) program to encourage development of robust and shared data-centric cyberinfrastructure capabilities, to accelerate interdisciplinary and collaborative research in areas of inquiry stimulated by data.
+Funding for creation of NESE was provided by the NSF Data Infrastructure Building Blocks (DIBBs) program to encourage development of robust and shared data-centric cyberinfrastructure capabilities, and to accelerate interdisciplinary and collaborative research in areas of inquiry stimulated by data.

 NESE Objectives:
 ^^^^^^^^^^^^^^^^